The Woman in the Window review: Twisty Netflix thriller loses the plot

-The Woman in the Window might not have seen its cinema release, finding a home on Netflix after a rocky series of delays and rewrites.
-Yet this was probably the best outcome.
-It has Netflix thriller written all over it: a contained setting, a star name, an easy to devour 90-minute runtime... and a flimsily stitched together plot.
+The Woman in the Window might not have seen its theatrical release, instead finding a home on Netflix after a rocky series of delays and rewrites.
+This was probably the best outcome.
+It has Netflix thriller written all over it: a contained setting, a star lead, an easy-to-devour 90-minute runtime ... and a flimsily stitched together plot.

-Still, The Woman in the Window is a swift-moving diversion, cramming in as many twists as humanly possible.
+Still, The Woman in the Window, streaming on Netflix now, is a swift-moving diversion, cramming in as many twists as humanly possible.
 The guessable reveals give you the high of success every time you hit the mark.
 You could do worse than sit through this shallow but occasionally satisfying psychological thriller.
 You could also do better and watch Alfred Hitchcock's Rear Window.

 Amy Adams is the snoop behind the camera spying the residents of a New York City street.
 An agoraphobe, her character Anna Fox mainly gossips about her neighbors with her shrink -- played by Tracy Letts, who also wrote the screenplay adapting A.J.
 Finn's popular 2018 thriller novel.